smit5490/sparkify-customer-retention/README.md

 There are two notebooks associated with exploratory data analysis, cleaning, and feature engineering.
 I started with the `1_eda_cleaning_feature_engineering_sample.ipynb` where I thoroughly explored a sample of the data and wrote some data cleaning functions available in the `sparkifychurn` package.
 Once I had developed code to clean and engineer the data, I scaled up the work using Microsoft Azure Databricks.
-Using a Spark cluster, I cleaned and transformed a 12 GB data set.
+The associated notebook is `1_databricks_cleaning_feature_engineering_full_data.[ipynb|html]`.
+The html version can be uploaded and used directly in Databricks.

 ### Model Training & Evaluation
 There are four notebooks associated with model training and evaluation.
 Initial development took place using `2_spark_model_training_evaluation_sample.ipynb`.
-Once the model training pipelines were set-up, and model evaluation functions were written in `sparkify`, they were scaled on Databricks in `2_databricks_train_eval_spark_model_full_data.ipynb`.
+Once the model training pipelines were set-up, and model evaluation functions were written in `sparkify`, they were scaled on Databricks in `2_databricks_train_eval_spark_model_full_data.[ipynb|html]`.
+The html version can be uploaded and used directly in Databricks.

 ![Databricks Application](images/db_screenshot.png)

-*Mlflow* was used to track model experiments and persisting the model object:
+*Mlflow* was used to track model experiments and persist the model object:

 ![mlflow](./images/mlflow.png)